 Arbitration is more formal than mediation.
 It may also be binding on the parties.
 If the arbitration is binding, the arbitrator’s decision is enforceable in court, and the parties may have very limited reasons to appeal the decision.

 An arbitrator’s role is to render a decision to resolve the dispute after both parties prevent testimony and evidence.
 There is no jury in an arbitration.
 The arbitrator is the judge and jury.
 An arbitration is similar to a trial, except the rules are much less formal.
 The arbitrator can hear evidence that would not be admitted in court.
 Arbitration is typically less costly than a trial and can be completed quicker than a trial.

 Many businesses include binding arbitration clauses in their contracts.
 By using binding arbitration to settle disputes, a company can save money by avoiding business litigation.
 Of course, there is always a chance that the arbitrator will decide against the company.
 Therefore, a company can benefit from hiring an experienced Nevada business litigation attorney to handle the arbitration.

 An attorney understands how to build a case and make strong arguments that the evidence presented at arbitration supports the company’s position and allegations.
 A binding arbitration should be viewed in the same way you would view a trial because the consequences could be devastating for the business.

-Contact one of our Las Vegas lawyers today at 702-893-9500 or via email to schedule a free initial consultation to discuss your legal needs.
+Contact one of our Las Vegas lawyers today at 702-893-9500 or via email to schedule an initial consultation to discuss your legal needs.